chulock56/gimme-omni/README.md

 - requests-kerberos
 - tabulate

+Staleness and Omni case data is retrieved via the TSOps API.

 ## How to get it working on your computer
 1. Install Python3
 2. Install the following modules to your Python environment (all available from PyPi.
 See links for installation instructions):